Foundation's Edge: Reception

-In a 1982 review of it, Kirkus Reviews states that "after a slowish start, then, the rather talky narrative here develops into grippingly effective drama—with oodles of twisty-turny plot, an engaging cast, and some enjoyably mellow humor ...
+In a 1982 review of the novel, Kirkus Reviews states that "after a slowish start, then, the rather talky narrative here develops into grippingly effective drama—with oodles of twisty-turny plot, an engaging cast, and some enjoyably mellow humor ...
 A grandmasterly performance."

+Lee Michaels reviewed Foundation's Edge for Pegasus magazine and stated that "This is a must-read for fans of the Foundation trilogy, and, for those who have not read the trilogy, do that first and then read Foundation's Edge.
+If you simply must read Foundation's Edge first, go ahead and enjoy it, but, like salted peanuts, one won't be enough, and you will just end up reading the books out of sequence.
+Don't say you weren't warned!"

-Dave Langford reviewed Foundation's Edge for White Dwarf #39, and stated that "At 200,000 words, the sequel seems longer than the original series; endless pages of grey dialogue about the fate of the galaxy are on the whole boring, and the trilogy is weakened, not strengthened, by the addition.
+David Langford reviewed Foundation's Edge for White Dwarf #39, and stated that "At 200,000 words, the sequel seems longer than the original series; endless pages of grey dialogue about the fate of the galaxy are on the whole boring, and the trilogy is weakened, not strengthened, by the addition.
 For example, the trilogy's goal of peaceful Galactic Empire is now rejected, presumably because of fascist implications: this is all very Politically Correct but converts the first three books to pointless chronicles of misguided effort.
 Remarkably, it's a US bestseller."

-On Amazon, it has an average rating of 4.7 (out of 5), based on 2,217 ratings.

-At Goodreads, the novel has an average rating of 4.15 (out of 5) based on 77,642 ratings.

-Foundation's Edge won both the Hugo Award for Best Novel in 1983 and the Locus Award for Best Science Fiction Novel in 1983, and was nominated for the Nebula Award for Best Novel in 1982.
+Foundation's Edge won both the Hugo Award for Best Novel in 1983 and the Locus Award for Best Science Fiction Novel in 1983; the book was nominated for the Nebula Award for Best Novel in 1982.